x-team/handbook/core-values.md

 ### Internal Compassion

-Internal compassion, empathy, this is the ability to put oneself into another’s shoes.
+Internal compassion, empathy, this is the ability to put oneself in another’s shoes.
 X-Team is a group of people from all over the world with various religious, economic, political, social, and other beliefs — believe us, we know, we have \#economy-and-politics — but despite debates taking place among people who hold the exact opposite beliefs, we always keep in mind that this person is our friend and teammate.
 They may hold beliefs that differ from ours, but that does not make them a worse person.
 Their life experience has brought them to different conclusions, and we respect that and try to understand the issue from their point-of-view.

 The way people communicate throughout the X-Team community will inspire you to truly embrace empathy on a daily basis.

 ### Open to learning {#open-to-learning}

 We love seeing X-Teamers learn and share their knowledge.
 That's why we have dedicated a yearly Unleash Budget for you.
-You have $2,500 to spend every year for the purposes of self development.
-Whether you need an online course, a book, to experiment with a new tool that has some paid subscription - we’ve got you covered.
+You have USD 2,500 to spend every year for the purposes of self-development.
+Whether you need an online course, a book, to experiment with a new tool that has some paid subscription — we’ve got you covered.

 A true X-Teamer is open to learning in the following sense:

 * **Is willing to learn new technologies**
   We really appreciate X-Teamers who aren’t narrow-minded about their craftsman toolbelt.
-Your project required you to learn Vue.js and you’re a hardcore PHP guy?
+Your project required you to learn Vue.js, and you’re a hardcore PHP guy?
 Guess what, there’s nothing that says more about a developer than their versatility.

 * **Learns from mistakes**
   Learning doesn’t mean that you have to only look into the future.
 It’s very valuable to look behind and retrospect on your actions.
 This is where the journal you created during your onboarding comes in handy — use it to post retrospectives on projects or even just your week.
 Always be searching for lessons you can learn in the work you’re doing.